neuroscout/neuroscout/README.md

 To inspect the database using psql:

     psql -h localhost -p 5432 -U postgres --password

+If you want to reset the database to an empty state then rebuild and restart all services:

+    docker-compose down

+and run the original initialization commands above.

 ## Populating the database
 You can use `manage.py` commands to ingest data into the database.
 At the least you want to add a user to be able to access the API.